 Spousal support is separate from child support, but may be impacted by child support.
 A “chicken or egg” quandary when looking at the incomes of the parties is whether to calculate alimony first and then calculate child support based on the adjusted incomes, or to calculate child support first and then calculate alimony based on the relative incomes after child support obligations.
 Your Seattle alimony attorney can discuss this choice with you.
 Note that child support is NOT income to the parent receiving it, because it is intended for the benefit of the children and not the receiving spouse.

-Factors In Awarding Spousal Maintenance
+Our Seattle Alimony Attorney Explains the Factors In Awarding Spousal Maintenance

 The factors for the court to consider when awarding maintenance are set forth in RCW 26.09.090.
 These are often generally referred to as: